GSA/piv-conformance/docs/README.md

 ```

 - Now, you tell Eclipse to import the Gradle configuration.
-- In this order: `cardlib`, then `85b-swing-gui`, select the project from the explorer, right-click and select *Gradle ->  Refresh Gradle project*.
-You’ll see the red Xs go away.
+- In this order: `cardlib`, then `85b-swing-gui`, select the project from the explorer, right-click and select *Gradle* ->  *Refresh Gradle project*.
+You'll see the red decorators go away.
 - For `conformancelib`, right-click and select *Configure -> Add Gradle Nature*.
-- Now, right-click on the `conformancelib` project and you’ll find the *Gradle* option.
+- Now, right-click on the `conformancelib` project and you'll find the *Gradle* option.
 Take it.
-- Now, all red Xs will be gone, and the project has already been built.
+- Now, all red decorators will be gone, and the project has already been built.
 - The executable `.jar` file is in `./conformancelib/build/libs/conformancelib-all.jar`.
-It’s executable in any environment except perhaps your phone or watch.
+It's executable in any environment except perhaps your phone or watch.
 - More importantly, you can start to play with the code.
 - First, from a separate window, copy the file, `85b_test_definitions_PIV_ICAM_Test_Cards.db`, from the `./docs/coverage-testing` to the `./tools/85b-swing-gui` directory.
 - Select the Debug configuration drop down and add a new Debug configuration.